Every year, Creative Suitcase closes its doors for two days of volunteering out in the Austin community, once in the Spring and once in the Fall.

 Our first volunteer day for the year was part of United Way’s Days of Caring and was dedicated to a new mural for the United Way for Greater Austin building.

-As a part of our effort to rebrand United Way this year, our Senior Designer John (pictured below), came up with the concept of “You’re My Better Half” to exemplify what United Way means to him and to Greater Austin.
+As a part of our effort to re-brand United Way, our former Senior Designer John (pictured below) came up with the “You’re My Butter Half” idea to exemplify what United Way meant to him and to Greater Austin.